California & the Canada Program Overview

 DAYS 18: HIGHWAY 1

-Arguably the most beautiful coastal road in the world, we’ll spend a couple of days snaking our way up it, stopping at the postcard perfect beaches of Santa Barbara and Pismo, the stunning McWay Falls, funky Bixby Bridge, and the purple sand of Pfeiffer Beach.
-Explore the charming town of Monterey before strolling along quaint Capitola Beach and riding roller coasters on the Santa Cruz Boardwalk.
+Arguably the most beautiful coastal road in the world, we’ll spend a couple of days snaking our way up it, staying in Morro Bay and stopping at the postcard-perfect beaches of Santa Barbara, the stunning McWay Falls, funky Bixby Bridge, Santa Cruz, and the purple sand of Pfeiffer Beach.

 DAYS 19-20: SAN FRANCISCO